Compare Domestic & Offshore Asset Protection Trusts

-Alternatively, for those who have not yet busted out of the US cocoon and have the isolationist notion that that “US = safe” and “everywhere else = scary” despite overwhelming evidence to the contrary, a DAPT is far better than nothing.
-Again, we are not saying not to ever use the domestic option, but are making you aware of your choices.
+Alternatively, for those who have not yet busted out of the US cocoon and have the isolationist notion that “US = safe” and “everywhere else = scary” despite overwhelming evidence to the contrary, a DAPT is far better than nothing.
+Again, we are not saying not to ever use the domestic option, but are making you aware that there are much stronger choices.

 For what it’s worth, this ain’t yo’ momma’s America anymore.
 Things have changed.
-There have been more US bank failures during the great recession than there have been in the history of this nation.
+There have been more US bank failures during the great recession than there have been in our entire lifetimes.
 The Euro is stronger than the dollar.
 There is a great big hole in our financial dike and the great China sea is located downstream.
 Things aren’t safe here anymore.

 The advent of the DAPT is a testament to how well the OAPT has fared.
 US states are jumping on the bandwagon.